John-Church/ai-journal/api/README.md

 /Get endpoint receive follow up questions

+/get endpoint add summaries of all conversations and ids

+/get endpoint to get a single conversation by its id.

-ingest raw text of the converstation (json)
+/Post ingest raw text of the converstation (json)

-List
 ```json
 [
     {"content": "Bla bla bla",